Erectile dysfunction resources

 An enzyme called phosphodiesterase-5 (PDE5) breaks down the cGMP and your penis returning it to its original state.
 PDE5 inhibitors such as Viagra/Sildenafil, work by blocking the action of PDE5, so your levels of cGMP remain high, the muscles at the side of your penis relax, more blood rushes in, and you can achieve a firmer and longer lasting erection.
 It is important to remember that PDE5 inhibitors only exert their action when you are sexually aroused, it does not increase your sexual desire, and it will not resolve any underlying physical causes of your ED.

-Yes, oral ED medications are effective in about 80% of men,6 but they are not guaranteed to work and are not suitable for everyone.
+Yes, oral ED medications are effective in about 80% of men,6 but they are not proven to work in all cases and are not suitable for everyone.
 Although considered highly effective, that doesn’t mean they don’t come without risks or side effects.
 Talk to us if you experience any side effects, think your medication is not working or that it is having too much of an effect.
 We can review your mediation and dose to make sure it is right for you.

 Oral ED medications don’t work for everyone.